Downhill Racer: Plot

 At Kitzbühel, Chappellet wins the Hahnenkamm, but his cockiness alienates his teammates and coach, who feel that he is only concerned about himself.
-The team's top racer Johnny Creech tells assistant coach Mayo, "He's never been for the team, and he never will be."
-Mayo responds, "Well it's not exactly a team sport, is it?"
-Chappellet finishes the season with several impressive victories, ensuring his place on next season's Olympic team.
+Chappellet finishes the season with several victories, ensuring his place on next season's Olympic team.

-During the offseason, Chappellet and Carole continue to see each other.
-At the start of the third season, he invites her to spend Christmas with him, but after waiting several days alone, he realizes that she is not coming.
-He travels to Zurich to Machet's office to find her, but learns that she is spending Christmas with her family.
-The next week, Chappellet sees Carole in Wengen and is annoyed that she did not call and that she is with another man.
+At the start of the third season, David invites Carole to spend Christmas with him, but she doesn't come.
+He travels to Zurich to Machet's office to find her and learns that she is spending Christmas with her family.
+The next week, Chappellet sees Carole in Wengen with another man.
 After a brief confrontation, he realizes that their relationship is over.

-Two weeks before the Olympics, and after a day of training at Wengen, Chappellet challenges Creech to a one-on-one race, and the two take off to the bottom as the coaches look on in horror.
-On the way down, Chappellet forces Creech into the stone wall of a narrow-arched bridge (Jungfrau railway overpass Wasserstation), and Creech barely escapes injury.
-The next day, during the Lauberhorn race, Creech is seriously injured during his run, leaving Chappellet as the team's best hope for an Olympic gold medal.
+Two weeks before the Olympics, Chappellet challenges top skier Jimmy Creech to a race from the summit to the bottom of the slope, as the coaches look on in horror.
+On the way down, Creech runs out of room on the trail and nearly collides with a stone wall.
+The next day, during the Lauberhorn race Creech is seriously injured, leaving Chappellet as the team's best hope for an Olympic gold medal.

-At the Winter Olympics, with Austrian champion Max Meier in first place, Chappellet performs one of his best runs, beating Meier's time and finishing in first place with all of the highly ranked racers having already run.
-However, an unheralded German skier in a later seed is turning in very fast split times.
-The fans fall quiet, and Chappellet takes notice of the German, watching nervously.
-As the German approaches the final schuss, he crashes, and Chappellet becomes an Olympic gold-medal champion.
-The German makes his way to the finish area, and Chappellet looks into his eyes briefly before being carried off in victory.
+At the Winter Olympics, Chappellet bests Austrian champion Max Meier, and is carried off in victory.